logeswarankr/assesment_coin_back/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:8080](http://localhost:3000) to call in the frontend.
+Make the api call use this uel [http://localhost:8080]  to the frontend.

 Websocket running as port 8081